KAVU0611/codingtestf/README.md

 # Playlist Browser (codingtest5)

-This repository contains a lightweight PHP web application that reads album data from TSV files located in `playlist/`, renders a searchable playlist view, and allows you to create new albums directly from the UI.
+This repository contains a lightweight PHP web application that reads album data from TSV files stored under `playlist/<playlist-folder>/`, renders a searchable playlist view, and allows you to create new albums directly from the UI.

 ## Getting Started